 Barry Kudrowitz, PhD, Massachusetts Institute of Technology (MIT), is an associate professor and the director of product design in the College of Design at the University of Minnesota.
 A frequent speaker and workshop leader, Kudrowitz has presented his research findings to industry leaders at Target, 3M, Mayo Clinic, and Kaiser Permanente, as well as educators at MIT, Vanderbilt University, Purdue University, and City University of Hong Kong, among others.

-Learn more about Professor Kudrowitz and purchase tickets.
+Learn more about Professor Kudrowitz and get tickets.

 February 4, 2021, 7 p.m.